Adobe-Consulting-Services/acs-aem-commons/bundle/src/main/java/com/adobe/acs/commons/forms/README.md

 1. The same form but with error messages
 2. A multi-step form (form wizard)

-Forward Form Helper requests the target resource as an internal Sythetic GET Request, and passes the Form object as a HttpServletRequest attribute.
+Forward Form Helper requests the target resource as an internal Synthetic GET Request, and passes the Form object as a HttpServletRequest attribute.

-*** Note: Form Components using the Forward scheme, should have a `sling:resourceSuperType` of `acs-commons/components/content/base/form` to allow internal fowards to re-render the Page, rather than just the Component. ***
+*Note: BrowserMap JS existing on the page with the form seems to have odd side-effects (JS-based auto-redirect) when using FowardFormHelper.
+PRGFormHelper works fine.

 #### PRG Form Helper (POST-Redirect-GET)